vmware/container-service-extension/docs/CLUSTER_MANAGEMENT.md

 of Kubernetes clusters and nodes.

-Users can interact with CSE via the Python package (container-service-extension) or the CSE REST API exposed via vCD.
+Users can interact with CSE via the Python package (container-service-extension) or the CSE REST API exposed via VCD.

 This following Python script creates a Kubernetes cluster on vCloud Director:
 ```python